Amplitude-Developer-Docs/amplitude-dev-center/README.md

 ## Install

   Before you get started, you need pip installed.
-To install the the link checker and Vale locally, you'll need to have brew and npm too.
+To install the link checker and Vale locally, you'll need brew and npm too.

 ### 1. Install Material